ninest/aquaui/docs/1-dialog.md

 ## Parameters

-- `title`: the text shown in the dialog
+- `text`: the text shown in the dialog

 ## Functions